 Feeding younger animals more frequent meals like 3 times per day, is helpful while they are in their biggest growth phase.
 After three or four months of age, two meals per day is sufficient for most animals.
 Puppies and kittens should be kept slim, just like adult animals; keep an eye on your little companion's waistline and don't let them get round.

 Senior animals tend to slow down as they age, so while their calorie requirements may shrink, their need for the healthiest food you can provide is never greater.
 As animals age, they require excellent nutrition to keep their immune system as strong as possible and their joints in good working order.
 Continuing to feed a high quality, varied diet is the best thing you can do, just feed a little less of it; older dogs and cats are the most susceptible to the many health issues that obesity can contribute to, including diabetes, arthritis, and urinary tract problems.

-4. Table scraps and other "people foods" are bad for your dog and cat
+4. Are table scraps and other "people foods" bad for your dog and cat?

 Most holistically trained veterinarians encourage the practice of feeding "people food" to our pets.
 Healthy leftovers are an excellent supplement to your companion's regular fare."There are only two rules with people food for pets:

 It must be healthy for them: meat, steamed and finely chopped veggies & fruits, baked sweet potato, rice, oatmeal; no junk food; and

 - It must be healthy for them: meat, steamed and finely chopped veggies & fruits, baked sweet potato, rice, oatmeal; no junk food; and

 - If you give them some of what you are eating, remember to feed less of their own food so that they don't put on extra pounds.